Appropriate Adult: Plot

-In Gloucester in February 1994, housewife Janet Leach is an appropriate adult, someone present during police interviews with children or vulnerable adults.
-She attends a police interview with Fred West, who confesses to killing his daughter.
+In Gloucester in February 1994, social worker Janet Leach is an appropriate adult, someone present during police interviews with children or vulnerable adults.
+She attends a police interview with Fred West, who confesses to the 1987 murder of his daughter Heather.
 Fred privately tells Janet there were more victims, but appropriate adults cannot share conversations.
-After the police find the remains of more than one person at the West home, Fred says the other victim is a lodger, Shirley, who was pregnant with his child.
+After the police find the remains of several women buried at the West home, Fred says that one of them is a lodger, Shirley Robinson, killed in 1978 when she was pregnant with his child.

 Janet is given the opportunity to leave the case due to its distressing nature but resolves to continue.
 West tells the police there is a third body in the garden.
-DC Hazel Savage suspects his first wife and stepdaughter are also buried there, and that Fred's wife Rose was complicit, but Fred denies this.
+DC Hazel Savage suspects his first wife Rena and stepdaughter Charmaine, both missing since 1971, are also buried there, and that Fred's second wife Rose was complicit, but Fred denies this.
 Fred appears surprised to learn that Shirley's baby had been removed from her abdomen, and tells Janet that Rose must have removed it.

 Fred tells Janet he feels they have a connection.
 Disgusted, she decides to leave the case, but he begs her to stay.
 She agrees on the condition that he confess everything, and he confesses to "approximately" nine murders.
-The police begin digging in the Wests' basement and in the countryside, where West indicates a different area to Janet, and reminisces about his "true love", Anna McFall.
+The police begin digging in the Wests' basement and in the Herefordshire countryside, where West indicates a different area to Janet, and reminisces about his "true love", Anna McFall.
 DSI John Bennett is concerned that Fred's confession might have been made under duress or fabricated to impress Janet, and warns her not to get too close to him.

 Janet is approached by the media.
-Her partner Mike, who has bipolar, urges her to sell her story.
+Her partner Mike, who is bipolar, urges her to sell her story.
 He has a manic episode and is admitted to hospital.
 Janet's son Josh accuses her of having neglected the family.
 Fred tells Janet that he and Rose agreed to have Fred take the blame for the murders so Rose could look after the family.
 He calls Janet "Anna" and insists they are going on a journey together.